karthikrangasai/python-project-template/README.md

 # Python Project Template

-This template uses the `poetry` build system.
+This template uses the `poetry` package manager.